Mentor-KKS/04_WBS_projekt_Movie-Diary-_TMDB-API/src/api/readme.md

 ## File Overview

 - **endpoints.js**
-  Contains all TMDB API endpoint URLs and the `options` object for fetch requests.
+  Contains all TMDB API endpoint URLs, the `options` object for fetch requests, and the `getEndpoint(keyword, query)` function for building endpoint URLs.

 - **fetch.js**
   Contains `fetchAPI(url)` for making API requests.